openziti/ziti-doc/docker/testhashnode.md

 Enter article body here

-this was a commit i just made right now. do you like it?
+This was a commit I just made right now.
+Do you like it?